THE BRIGHT WALK EVENT

 At SAHMRI, we follow these simple practices to keep everyone safe:

-- Surface hygiene.
+- surface hygiene.
 It is important to clean and disinfect surfaces you use often such as bench tops, desks and doorknobs.
 Don’t forget to regularly disinfect your mobile phone, keys, wallet, credit cards and work passes or swipes.

-- Social distancing.
+- social distancing.
 The more space between you and others, the harder it is for the virus to spread.
 It is important to stay 1.5 metres away from others wherever possible.

 Yes, we can.
-We will have a personal trainer offering advice during the lead up to BRIGHT, special plans in the ‘Resources’ area of the site from September and we’ll share updates and workouts in the BRIGHT Walk Facebook group.
+We will have a personal trainer offering advice during the lead-up to the BRIGHT Walk, special plans in the Resources area of the site from June – and we’ll share updates and workouts in the BRIGHT Walk Facebook group.

 Sadly no. SAHMRI’s public liability insurance does not cover our participants’ fundraising activities.
 There are insurance companies which offer short-term policies to cover you should you wish to get the sausages sizzling.
 Or contact us on email@example.com – because we can offer heaps of other great fundraising ideas!

-Please note: if you’re considering holding a fundraising activity, you should adhere to COVID-19 related government restrictions in your local area.
+Please note: if you’re considering organising a fundraising activity, you should adhere to COVID-19 related government restrictions in your local area.
 For some states, this may mean you won’t be able to obtain insurance at all.
 If that’s the case, we would strongly discourage you from holding these types of activities as a matter of safety for you and the community.

 You’ll have a dedicated personal coach soon after you join us.
 They’ll be there to answer your questions, give advice and share both fundraising and training resources.